Our Team and our Vision

 In several working groups and networking meetings we discuss actual developments and insights and consider possibilities to bail further sustainability potentials.
 We participate in making the transfer from theory to practice measurable and transparent.
 Through our certifications for products and companies we commit ourselves against greenwashing and in favour of transparency on quality labels.
 We engage in related political discussions and introduce our know-how on different levels.

-Founder and Managing director
+Founder and Deputy Manager

 SOPHIE v.
 LILIENFELD-TOAL - Graduate Engineer in Agriculture

 "I’m passionate about those people that take unconventional, courageous, even revolutionary paths and in doing so cooperate in process for a granchildren´s future ability."